YousafKhan7/hostel-expense-tracker/memory-bank/activeContext.md

 - Focus on performance optimization
 - Consider mobile experience
 - Plan for data migration
-- Date handling improvements implemented:
+- Date handling improvements implemented ✓
-  - Added robust validation and error handling
-  - Fixed timezone inconsistencies
-  - Improved logging for debugging
-  - Added fallbacks for invalid dates
+- PDF report generation implemented ✓
+- Next: focus on email notification system

 ## Questions to Address
-1. Which PDF library to use?
+1. ✓ Which PDF library to use? (html2pdf.js)
 2. How to handle large reports?
 3. What email service to integrate?
 4. How to handle timezone differences in monthly transitions? ✓ (Using noon-based dates)
 5. What default categories to provide?

 ## Next Steps
-1. Research and select PDF library
+1. ✓ Research and select PDF library
-2. Design report templates
+2. ✓ Design report templates
 3. Set up email service integration
 4. Create notification preferences UI
 5. Implement category system